net-lisias-kspu/ContractConfigurator/Contract Type.md

 The CONTRACT_TYPE node is the main node for all ContractConfigurator contracts.
 This node is what defines a contract that will be offered by ContractConfigurator.

-Also see the detailed pages for the listing of all possible values for PARAMATER and REQUIREMENT nodes:
+Also see the detailed pages for the listing of all possible values for PARAMETER and REQUIREMENT nodes:
 * [[Parameters|Parameters]]
 * [[Requirements|Requirements]]